shubhamofbce/Lightning-Web-Components-and-Salesforce-datas/README.md

-### This is a simple repo created for practice for Lightning Web Basics
+### This is a simple repo created for practice of Lightning Web Basics